 Overall, Web Summit is the place to be if you want to discover what is next for our digital world.
 Don’t get me wrong, you will be tired and potentially have achy feet, but you will learn a great deal about the future of our world.

 Web Summit 2017

 Arriving in Lisbon, orientation started at the airport.
-Signs were up and a team were waiting to point us in the right direction.
+Signs were up, and a team waited to point us in the right direction.
 With over 60,000 delegates arriving in the city, this was no surprise.